Tactical nuclear weapon

 U.S. officials view a W54 nuclear warhead (with a 10- or 20-ton explosive yield) as used on the Davy Crockett recoilless gun, one of the smallest nuclear weapons ever made.

-A tactical nuclear weapon (TNW) or non-strategic nuclear weapon (NSNW) is a nuclear weapon that is designed to be used on a battlefield in military situations, mostly with friendly forces in proximity and perhaps even on contested friendly territory.
-Generally smaller in explosive power, they are defined in contrast to strategic nuclear weapons, which are designed mostly to be targeted at the enemy interior far away from the war front against military bases, cities, towns, arms industries, and other hardened or larger-area targets to damage the enemy's ability to wage war.
-No tactical nuclear weapons have ever been used in combat.
+A tactical nuclear weapon (TNW) or non-strategic nuclear weapon (NSNW) is a nuclear weapon that is designed to be used on a battlefield in military situations.
+Generally lower in explosive power, TNW are defined in contrast to strategic nuclear weapons, which are mostly designed to be targeted against military bases, cities, industries, and other strategic forces.
+Though hundreds of types of tactical nuclear weapons have been developed and deployed since the 1950s, none have ever been used in combat.